 I just started a Live Chat session with Amazon and asked if I could make a return even if it was after 30 days.

-Make sure to go through the automated chat first then ask to speak to a human.
+Make sure to go through the automated chat first then ask to chat to an actual human.

 Pretty simple, right?